hpssjellis/maker100-xiaoML-kit/2026-README.md

-Note: soldered headers not needed, but a USB-C cable and computer or laptop to run the code is needed
+Note: A USB-C cable, sometimes a micro SD card and a computer or laptop to run the code.
+Also a cell phone or webCam to video the assignment when finished.

 | Topic | Example Code| Video | Instructions and Prompt|
 |:---|:---|:---|:---|
 | <a name="a01-ml16" href="README.md#a01-ml16">`a01-ml16-on-device-machine-learning`</a>  Platformio and Arduino IDE on-devise-ml with u8g2 oled include library  | Great hard first day: [esp-all-menu-A0-image-train-infer.txt](https://github.com/hpssjellis/my-examples-of-tensorflowjs-for-tinytorch/blob/main/esp-on-device-train-one-program/esp-all-menu-A0-image-train-infer.txt), or try the easier first day which is the same as assignment a03-base06 but on both platformIO and the Arduino IDE  [seeed-blink-serial.ino](seeed-sketches/seeed-blink-serial.ino) | This assignment covers the [Maker100-Curriculum Basics](https://github.com/hpssjellis/maker100-curriculum#basics) Base01-base05, base07 Assignments   |   See [Tutorial ml16](#tutorial-ml16)  |